mienaikoe/ziyu/Lore/Geography.md

 - Palinan's orbital period is about 5 Earth days.
 - There is one continental land mass and one big ocean.
 The planet is 65% ocean.
 - There is a big desert at the middle of the land mass.
 Most Palinians live on the Coastal Ring.
-- There is a ring of asteroidic shell planets orbiting Palinan called the Black Crown.
+- There is a ring of iron shell colonies and asteroids orbiting Palinan called the Black Crown.

 ### Provinces